thfavre/Obsidian/The Web Developer Bootcamp 2023/HTML/Elements.md

 ```
 ## Label `<label>` [MDN](https://developer.mozilla.org/fr/docs/Web/HTML/Element/label)
 Represents a caption for an item in a user interface.
+When a `label` is clicked, the button, input,.. is selected.
 ```html
 <div class="preference">
     <label for="cheese">Do you like cheese?</label>